 With its pipeline full of biotech drugs, Biogen aims to meet the unmet needs of patients around the world.
-The biotech giant is focused on developing treatments in the areas of immunology and neurology.
-Its product roster includes best-selling drugs Tecfidera and Avonex (interferon) for the treatment of relapsing multiple sclerosis (MS); Tysabri, a drug treatment for MS and Crohn's disease; and Fampyra, which improves walking in adults with MS. Other products include Plegridy for MS. Founded in 1978, Biogen serves customers in more than 90 countries.
+The biotech giant is focused on developing treatments in the areas of multiple sclerosis and neuroimmunology.
+Its product roster includes best-selling drugs Tecfidera and Avonex for the treatment of relapsing multiple sclerosis (MS); Tysabri, a drug treatment for MS and Crohn's disease; and Fampyra, which improves walking in adults with MS. Other products include Plegridy for RMS.
+Biogen, which serves customers around the world, gets majority of its revenue from the US.

-Biogen's top selling drug Tecfidera is sold in markets around the globe and accounts for around 35% of annual revenues.
-It is an oral therapy marketed in the US for the treatment of patients with relapsing forms of MS. It is sold in Europe for patients with relapsing-remitting MS (RRMS).
+Biogen's top-selling drug, Tecfidera, is sold in markets around the globe and accounts for more than 30% of annual revenue.
+It's an oral therapy marketed in the US for the treatment of patients with relapsing forms of MS and for patients with relapsing-remitting MS (RRMS).

-The firm's next-best seller, Avonex (interferon), accounts for some 25% of revenues.
+The firm's next-best seller, Interferon, which accounts for approximately 15% of revenue includes Avonex and Pledgridy.
 A treatment to improve walking in adults with MS, the Avonex pen is a single-use auto-injector version of the drug for once-weekly dosing.
 Plegridy is given by injection to treat relapsing forms of MS and effective in people under 18 and over 65 years of age.

-Rituxan sales conducted through a partnership with Genentech account for another 10% of sales and are classified as "unconsolidated joint business" revenues.
-In addition to non-Hodgkin's lymphoma and rheumatoid arthritis, Rituxan is approved to treat leukemia, follicular lymphoma, and vasculitis.
+Anti-CD20 therapeutic program sales, conducted through a partnership with Genentech, account for over 15% of sales.
+In addition to non-Hodgkin's lymphoma and rheumatoid arthritis, Rituxan, included in anti-CD20 is approved to treat leukemia, follicular lymphoma, and vasculitis.